 Exchange students home countries

-Each semester, UT hosts about 50 exchange students who come from many countries including, but not limited to: Argentina, Australia, France, Germany, Netherlands, Hong Kong, Austria, China, UK, Japan, Estonia, Mexico, Italy, Spain, Canada, Brazil, Finland, Sweden, Denmark, Iceland, Switzerland, South Korea, and South Africa.
+Each semester, UT hosts about 50 exchange students who come from many countries including, but not limited to: Australia, France, Germany, Netherlands, Hong Kong, China, UK, Poland, Japan, and Italy.

 Downtown Knoxville has lots of boutiques and shops that sell locally made goods.
 Also located downtown is a movie theater (that offers students discounts), a bowling alley, an escape room restaurants and bars.